Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

 # Missing Data

-### Let's explore missing data columns.
-We use a variety of factors to decide whether or not they would be useful, and to see if we should keep, discard, or fill in the missing data.
+I used a variety of factors to decide whether or not they would be useful, and to see if I should keep, discard, or fill in the missing data.

 ## Length of the dataframe: